gluonhq/gluon-samples/doodle-trace/README.md

     mvn client:run -Pios

-Create an IPA file (for submission to Test Flight or App Store):
+Create an IPA file (for submission to TestFlight or App Store):

     mvn client:package -Pios

-## Documentation

-Read how to create this sample step by step here